Multiple scales kinetic theory for rotationally constrained slow inertial waves and anisotropic dynamics: Wave Amplitude Equations

 where ${\bf \Psi_j}, ~\forall j = 1,2,3 ...$ is $\mathcal{O}(1)$ to ensure consistency of order in the expansion above.

 The order parameter $0< \epsilon\ll 1$ is a measure of the wavefield amplitude and $\tau = \epsilon t$ denotes the slow advective timescale for \textit{weak} amplitude modulations in comparison to the inertial wave propagation time $t$.
 We note that $\epsilon\partial_\tau \sim \epsilon\mathbf{u}_1 \cdot \nabla_\perp$ indicating that $\tau$ defines the advective timescale.
 This ensures a necessary separation of temporal scales $\tau$ and $t$ as explained in \citep{EM98}, thereby allowing for a multi-scale treatment of the system with distinct dynamics at every order.
-The choice of an order parameter, $\epsilon$ proportional to ${k_Z}/k_\perp$ for the perturbation analysis in the context of developing a wave turbulence theory for reduced equations has been mentioned by \citet{NS11} and serves as a guiding principle for the theory developed here.
+The choice of an order parameter, $\epsilon$ proportional to ${k_Z}/k_\perp$ has been mentioned by \citet{NS11} and serves as a guiding principle for the theory developed here.
 This way a systematic multi-scale treatment that captures the anisotropy in the rotating system is developed.

 The leading order solution can be interpreted as a complex field of waves and eddies undergoing resonant interactions on slow inertial timescale.
 At leading order, utilizing eq.~\eqref{hel_basis0}, we have that planar inertial waves satisfy